tsrsilva/basicOCR/README.md

 <a name="dependencies"></a>
 ## Dependencies

-To properly run this script, you will need to install three dependencies:
+To properly run this script, you will need to install the following dependencies:

   * [Glob](https://docs.python.org/3/library/glob.html)
   * [OpenCV](https://docs.opencv.org/4.x/index.html)